 - 1/2 sliced frozen banana

-- 1 cup cold chaga tea (see first recipe)
+- 1 cup cold chaga tea (see the first recipe)

 - 1 tablespoon cocoa powder